Florence Cassez: Public opinion in Mexico

 Most Mexicans consider Cassez to be guilty, since she was indicted on the charges brought against her and freed on technical grounds.
 Only 10% of Mexicans polled believe in her innocence.
 For some Mexicans, the Cassez affair is a case of crime and punishment, and for others is a matter of administration of justice.
-Intellectuals, such as Denise Dresser, Carmen Aristegui, and Mexican Writer Jorge Volpi, are among those who advocate liberty for Cassez, based on the illegality of the process.
+Intellectuals, such as Denise Dresser, Carmen Aristegui, and Jorge Volpi, are among those who advocate liberty for Cassez, based on the illegality of the process.
 On the other hand, anti-crime activist Isabel Miranda de Wallace, former candidate for Mexico City's mayorship and mother of a son who was kidnapped and killed, is among those who claim that victim rights are more important than the Cassez affair.

 In popular culture

 A 2022 documentary, "A Kidnapping Scandal: The Florence Cassez Affair", describes the case and includes interviews with Cassez.
 It is based on the book "Una novela criminal" (A criminal novel) by Jorge Volpi.